linq2js/apiiz/packages/apiiz/README.md

   configs: { http: { baseUrl: "https://yourserver.com/api" } },
   // the url will prepend baseUrl from http configs
   getUserById: loader(
-    // so we use transform resolver to re-order the result rest("/getUsers", {
+    rest("/getUsers", {
       method: "post",
       // passing ids to request body